 When you set up a device, you're asked if you want to turn on Location Services.
-After you've completed set-up, you can turn Location Services on or off at any time.
+After you've completed setup, you can turn Location Services on or off at any time.

-- On your iPhone or iPad: Go to Settings > Privacy & Security > Location Services to turn location sharing on or off.
+- On your iPhone or iPad: Go to Settings > Privacy & Security > Location Services and turn location sharing on or off. - On your Mac with macOS 13 or later: Choose Apple menu System Settings, click